Skip to content

 Employee self-service portal

-Employee self-service portals allow workers to view pay stubs, download tax documents, update personal information (bank details, address, W-4 elections), and access payroll history without waiting on HR.
-This reduces the administrative burden on your payroll team and gives employees transparency and control over their information.
+Employee self-service portals let workers view pay stubs, download tax documents, update personal information (bank details, address, W-4 elections), and access payroll history without waiting on HR.
+This reduces the administrative burden on your payroll team and gives employees transparency over their own information.
 Self-service is increasingly a baseline expectation, not a premium feature.

 Entry-level software pricing